 Board of Directors, with the acronym BOD, are the company’s shareholders.
 They take the advice from the BOC and are responsible for the company’s overall operations and management in compliance with the Company Law in Indonesia.
 Compliance is achieved through the operational and strategic decisions by BOD.

-Shareholders appoint the BOD to handle the everyday’s affairs of the company.
+Shareholders appoint the BOD to handle the daily affairs of the company.
 Oftentimes, BOD acts collectively but they can also give certain power or authority to members of the BOD.

 The main responsibilities of commissioners and directors of a company in Indonesia are: